The third Sofitel in Singapore offers businessmen quick access to the city’s CBD

 I realise my phone’s battery is running low, and I’ve left my charger in the office.
 I dial the concierge, asking if I am able to borrow a spare.
 To my dismay, they don’t provide such a service, instead asking me to bring my phone down to the reception desk, where they can charge it on the spot.
 It’s 11pm and I decline, given that I’m still waiting for a couple of texts, a call in the morning, and I don’t feel comfortable having my phone away from me.
 That, and I’m already in my bathrobe, ready to retire for the night.

 Breakfast To Start Your Mornings Right

 The hotel offers three dining destinations, all located on level five.
-There’s Raccines, an all-day dining restaurant serving Chinese and French cuisines, 1864 bar, and the Nespresso mobile bar, the only of its kind in Singapore.
-Raccines is also where breakfast is served, and while it isn’t the most extensive I’ve had, it’s still satisfying, with an international spread, cheese board, and an assortment of French pastries complete with Bonne Maman jams.
+There’s Racines, an all-day dining restaurant serving Chinese and French cuisines, 1864 bar, and the Nespresso mobile bar, the only of its kind in Singapore.
+Racines is also where breakfast is served, and while it isn’t the most extensive I’ve had, it’s still satisfying, with an international spread, cheese board, and an assortment of French pastries complete with Bonne Maman jams.

 Club guests can head to Club Millisimme for breakfast.
-It comprises a much smaller selection of what you’ll find at Raccines.
+It comprises a much smaller selection of what you’ll find at Racines.
 The tradeoff comes with a selection of eight wines, a near-empty lounge that overlooks the pool (you can dine poolside), perfect for those who enjoy a quiet morning.

 For those catching a red-eye flight, you can come back to the hotel to shower and freshen up in the private bathroom on level six.
 Take note though, there’s just one bathroom, so you may have to play the waiting game.